Dora (1933 film)

-Dora is a 1933 British comedy film directed by St. John Legh Clowes.
-It was designed to humorously highlight some of the bizarre regulations of the Defence of the Realm Act 1914 (known as DORA), drawn up during the First World War, but still enforced.
-In a series of incidents the restrictions of the Act are witnessed by a bemused American tourist.
+Dora is a 1933 British short second feature ('B') comedy film directed and written by St. John Legh Clowes and starring Sydney Fairbrother and Moore Marriott.

+The film humorously highlights some of the bizarre regulations of the Defence of the Realm Act 1914 (known as DORA), drawn up during the First World War, but still enforced.

+Plot

+In a series of dramatised incidents the apparently farcical restrictions of DORA, including early-closing of shops and inconsistencies in food sales and pub licencing hours, are witnessed by a bemused American tourist.